Industrial Alchemy: Real Ores & Chemistry

 • chemistry and metallurgy systems

-• factory planning beyond simple plate throughput
+• factory design beyond simple plate throughput

 • Recipe Book / Factory Planner style exploration